- Key Concepts

 Data Structure Conventions

-There are some conventions you should be aware of when using IMDb's data set:
+There are some conventions you should be aware of when using IMDb data sets:

 - There are no null values in the data set.
 If we do not have a value for a particular key we omit publishing that key.
 Keys which are required by the schema will never have a null value.